Media

 Data from a CAN log file is stored in a readable text file.

-IMPORTANT When a scenario is copied to or from the internal SSD in Labsat 4, you must make sure that all the files that are associated with that scenario are copied together. |
+IMPORTANT When a LabSat 4 scenario is copied to from one media to another, you must make sure that all the files that are associated with that scenario are copied together. |

 SD Cards